 Industries & Professions /

 As recycling becomes more widespread, fewer recycling coordinators are faced with the task of organizing a municipal program from scratch.
 Instead, recycling coordinators work to improve current recycling rates in several ways.
 While recycling coordinators spend some time on administrative tasks, such as meeting with waste haulers and government officials and writing reports, they often need a considerable amount of time for public-education efforts.
-One recycling coordinator in North Dakota notes that only a small portion of the average recycling coordinator's job is spent sitting behind a desk.
+Only a small portion of the average recycling coordinator's job is spent sitting behind a desk.